sanjitdp/sanjitdp.github.io/_posts/2023-07-11-rust-systems-programming.md

 }
 ```

-Despite not having type annotations, the Rust compiler infers that `a` and `b` are both of type `i32` (32-bit signed integer) by default.
+Despite not having type annotations, the Rust compiler infers that `a` and `b` are both of type `String` by default.
 But why didn't the program compile?
 A snippet from the error message tells us why this code doesn't work:

 ```
 error[E0382]: borrow of moved value: `a`